nwankpasuccess49/CodeAlphaTask-4/README.md

 # CodeAlphaTask-4
-TASK 4: Mini Project – Market Research / Investment Strategy Prepare a 5–6 page research report on: ● Stock market vs cryptocurrency trends ● Risk management in investments ● Future outlook of selected investment sectors Submit PDF format with charts and references.
+This repository contains my 5–6 page research report on stock market vs cryptocurrency trends, risk management in investments, and the future outlook of selected investment sectors.
+The final deliverable is a PDF report with charts and references, submitted as part of Task 4: Mini Project.